Tracing Back the Malicious Clients in Poisoning Attacks to Federated Learning: Threat Model

 \section{Threat Model}

-\myparatight{Poisoning attacks} We assume an attacker performs a poisoning attack during training.
-Specifically, the attacker controls some malicious clients, which could be compromised genuine clients or injected fake clients.
-The malicious clients send carefully crafted model updates to the server such that the global model is poisoned.
-We assume the server is not compromised.
-After training, the poisoned global model is deployed for real-world uses.
-In our work, we focus on targeted poisoning attacks, where the poisoned global model incorrectly classifies attacker-chosen target inputs as an attacker-chosen target label.
+\myparatight{Poisoning attacks} We assume an attacker compromises the FL training by controlling a set of \emph{malicious clients}, which may be fake or compromised genuine ones.
+These clients craft model updates that poison the global model, while the server remains honest.
+After training, the poisoned model is deployed for real-world use.
+In this work, we focus on \emph{targeted} poisoning attacks, where the model misclassifies attacker-chosen \emph{target inputs} as an attacker-specified \emph{target label}, while behaving normally on other inputs. {Appendix~\ref{appendix:untargeted} provides discussion of untargeted poisoning attacks.}

-\myparatight{Poison forensics} We consider the following standard poison-forensics setting: a misclassified target input in a poisoning attack has been detected after model deployment.
-Such setting is commonly used in the poison forensics literature~\cite{shan2022poison,hammoudeh2022identifying,cheng2023beagle}.
-A misclassified target input can be detected by the server or a client via automatic detection methods~\cite{gao2019strip,chou2020sentinet,ma2022beatrix} or manual analysis after model deployment.
-For instance, in Section~\ref{sec:discussion}, we show that our \alg can be adapted to detect whether a misclassified input is a misclassified target input or not.
-For manual analysis, a target input leads to misclassification and eventually error in the application that leverages the poisoned global model; and such error may be manually captured by a user/client.
-Given a misclassified target input, the server aims to trace back the malicious clients that performed the poisoning attack.
+\myparatight{Poison forensics} We adopt a standard poison-forensics setting~\cite{shan2022poison,hammoudeh2022identifying,cheng2023beagle}: a misclassified target input in a poisoning attack is detected after model deployment.
+Detection can be done automatically~\cite{gao2019strip,chou2020sentinet,ma2022beatrix} or manually by users observing application errors caused by the misclassification.
+Given such a misclassified target input, the goal is to trace back the malicious clients responsible for the attack.
+In Section~\ref{sec:discussion}, we further show that \alg can help determine whether a misclassified input is indeed a target input.